Visit Connectability.ca for a list of resources on COVID-19 and activities to do at home!

 The progress we have made so far both as a province and as an organization is very impressive.
-Case numbers and testing capacity show that our efforts are working, such that Toronto has joined much of the province in Stage Two of the reopening plan.
+Case numbers and testing capacity show that our efforts are working.
 Despite our success to date, news reports confirm that the fight is far from over.
 This is especially true in congregate living settings, such as group homes and long-term care facilities.
-So far, we have managed to keep COVID-19 out of most of our sites and have ensured people are as safe as possible.
-The measures we have put in place since March and the hard work of our staff have produced this result.
+So far, we have managed to keep COVID-19 out of most of our sites.
+The measures we put in place and the hard work of our staff have produced this result.